ronakgupta11/spiceui-latest/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-python app/scripts/ingest_components.py